pkasemir/twilio_call_center/README.md

 It defaults to 'US', but consult `pypi` package `phonenumbers` documentation for the function `phonenumbers.parse()`

+### `TWILIO_CALL_CENTER_VOICEMAIL_LIFESPAN` (in days)
+Twilio charges a small amount of money for each minute of voicemail.
+This setting can be used to clean up old voicemails so they don't accrue charges.

+The default of this setting is `None`, which means voicemails are never deleted from twilio.

+Set this setting to an integer value larger than `0`.
+This value will be the **number of days** a voicemail will stay on twilios site before we delete it.

 ## How to use the call center
 ### Ensure Twilio credentials are set
 Preferrably as environment variables, set `TWILIO_ACCOUNT_SID` and `TWILIO_AUTH_TOKEN`